StackFuel Friends: Recommend StackFuel and get 2 x secure 250 €

 • Blended learning

-Data Analyst lateral entry salary: what you can expect
+Data Analyst lateral entry salary 2025: what you can expect

-Of course, your salary will also increase over the course of your career after your lateral entry as a data analyst - and can therefore more than double.
 Would you like to understand in more detail which factors influence your income as a data analyst?
-In our blog article, we have broken down in detail what exactly influences how much you earn as a data analyst and to what extent.
+In our blog article on the Data Analyst Salary we have broken down in detail what exactly influences how much you earn as a Data Analyst.

 Our three tips: What you should bear in mind when starting out as a Data Analyst!

 Do you think the job of Data Analyst could suit you?
-Are you looking for a salary of over 40,000 euros a year gross upwards?
-Then we have the distillate for you: here's what you should definitely consider before starting your career as a data analyst!
+Are you looking for a salary of over 40,000 euros per year gross upwards?
+Then we have a valuable summary for you here: Here's what you should definitely consider before starting your career as a Data Analyst!

 Tip 1: Know your worth

-As a data analyst career changer, you are not an isolated case: data analysts often used to have another job.
+As a Data Analyst career changer, you are not an isolated case: Data analysts often used to have another job.
 So you are no exception!
-That's why it's important that you first think carefully about which skills and abilities you have for working as a data analyst - and which you should develop further.
+It is therefore important that you first think carefully about which skills and abilities you have for working as a data analyst - and which you should develop further.

 Tip 2: Choose your training consciously